thousandbrainsproject/tbp.monty/rfcs/0000_cortical_messaging_protocol_cmp_v1.md

 #### 1.1.1 Message Propagation Delay

-The Cortical Message propagation delay between the same sender and the same receiver MUST be constant for all steps.
+The Cortical Message propagation delay between the same sender and the same receiver MUST be constant.

 #### 1.1.2 Module Processing Duration